 From MagicPedia, the free online encyclopedia for magicians by magicians.

-- See also: a short lived electronic magic magazine The Foo Can.
+- For the short lived electronic magic magazine, see The Foo Can.

 is a magic prop that looks like a odd shaped can, sometimes shaped like a pitcher.
 It can perform effects similar to a change bag